On Bruhat-Tits theory over a higher dimensional base: Appendix on parabolic and equivariant bundles

-In this section we recall and summarise some results on parabolic bundles and equivariant bundles on Kawamata covers.
-These play a central role in the constructions of the Bruhat-Tits group schemes made above.
-Consider a pair $(X,D)$, where $X$ is a smooth quasi-projective variety and $D = \sum_{_{j = 0}}^{^{\ell}} D_{_j}$ is a {\em reduced normal crossing divisor} with non-singular components $D_{_j}$ intersecting each other transversely.
-The basic examples we have in mind in the note are discrete valuation rings with its closed point, the wonderful compactification $\bf A$ with its boundary divisors or affine toric varieties.
+In this section we recall and summarize some results on parabolic bundles and equivariant bundles on Kawamata covers.
+These play a central role in the constructions of the Bruhat--Tits group schemes made above.
+Consider a pair $(X,D)$, where $X$ is a smooth quasi-projective variety and $D = \sum_{j = 0}^{\ell} D_{j}$ is a {\em reduced normal crossing divisor} with non-singular components $D_{j}$ intersecting each other transversely.
+The basic examples we have in mind are discrete valuation rings with their closed points, the wonderful compactification ${\bf A}$ with its boundary divisors or affine toric varieties.

 Let $E$ be a locally free sheaf on $X$.
-Let $n_{_j}, j = 0 \ldots, \ell$ be positive integers attached to the components $D_{_j}$.
+Let $n_{j}$, $j = 0 \ldots, \ell$, be positive integers attached to the components $D_{j}$.
 Let $\xi$ be a generic point of $D$.